 2. Monthly application of Advocate Spot-on to control Fleas, Mange & Lungworm

-3. Use of Dronsit tablets every 6 months to eliminate Tapeworms
+3. Use of Droncit tablets every 6 months to eliminate Tapeworms.

 SEE OUR WHICH WILL PROVIDE ALL THE ABOVE